 We certainly do not expect the stock market to collapse, nor do we forecast a dire recession like what occurred in 2008.
 However, we do acknowledge that the next five years of stock market returns probably won’t be as strong as the last five years.
 But that’s not an opinion we’ve formulated only in response to recent market developments.
 In reality, the S&P500 is at the same price as it was one year ago.
 That means our expectations for stock market gains have already been muted.

 Ultimately, what’s happening in the market right now likely means different things to different investors.
 Not everyone wants to take the chance that the market doesn’t fall meaningfully within 1-2 years.
 However, we would caution against putting your personal feelings about the market above your personal investment timeline.
 We can think the market will do one thing but it can just as easily do another.
-Your life circumstances should have more of an impact on your investment process than changes in your stock market outlook.

 Here’s what it means for you